DerekLiang/derekliang.github.io/source/_posts/Thoughts-after-reading-The-Death-of-Microservice-Madness-in-2018.md

-title: Thoughts after reading The Death of Microservice Madness in 2018
+title: Thoughts After Reading The Death of Microservice Madness in 2018
 tags:
   - software
 date: 2018-01-14 20:46:05